ansuman65/Flam_assignment101/README.md

   - `npx tsc`
   - Open `web/index.html` in a browser.
 Edit the inline `placeholder` string to a base64 PNG to preview.

-## Repo / Submission
-- Commit regularly with meaningful messages.
-- Include screenshots or a GIF in this README when ready.

 ## Notes
 - Package: `com.azurex.flam_assignment1`.